 I mean, it’s also a ton of other dishes from all over the world, but when the weather gets icky I just crave warm, spiced Indian food.

-Which is why this vegetable korma is my new bff.
+Which is why this veg korma recipe is my new bff.

 A few years back I shared my recipe for Indian Chicken Korma, and it’s still one of the most popular recipes on the blog.

-I can honestly say that this homemade korma is every bit as tasty as the one served at my favorite Indian buffet restaurant here in town.
+I can honestly say that this homemade vegetarian korma is every bit as tasty as the one served at my favorite Indian buffet restaurant here in town.
+It is also one of the most popular Indian vegetarian recipes on this website!

 My favorite part is that I can easily make a double or triple batch of this recipe, then freeze the leftovers in zipper-close bags or freezer safe mason jars.